BurlaOndes/BurlaOndes.github.io/README1.md

 <br>
 <img src="https://lh3.googleusercontent.com/ZPWEanAMyFuJ9n4f5gGyeqEzNKQ-lQuIeCfCsMU0E1DlCc3MFTzWDbyZObaxUiobSz-J1QxA_8lMxOVtiSshKvL9aSX5L_UcjFLMK4i6sxV825tvLJAjwnpK0hUIF5w6L_ltVYvEzg=w2400" alt="Simply Easy Learning" width="200" height="80">
 <br>
 Zweig is one of my favorite authors.
-I read more than 10 of his books and still enjoying reading his pieces.
-In Chess Story, he created another world with endless possibilities on the chessboard.
+I read more than ten of his books and still enjoying his pieces.
+In Chess Story, he created a world with using chessboard and  game's endless possibilities.
 He is an expert in using metaphors and descriptive narration.
 My favorite quote from the book is:"People and events do not disappoint us, our models of reality do.
 It is my model of reality that determines my happiness or disappointments.".
 <br>
 <a href="https://en.wikipedia.org/wiki/Plato_and_a_Platypus_Walk_Into_a_Bar">3.
 Plato and Platypus walks into a bar </a>
 <br>
 <img src="https://lh3.googleusercontent.com/w4Hilj-20Ssop_hb63ABxwDg4Hrm9p7_mB6TSbBGSYa9ak1E3NnS6wSwqqAFYOazOsbfsqSQMTdZfANr9NzXp7_107P0OQS_6PG2gQRrYGnornJBjSTWr8YxB-Y3bsHXj0lGJ7fyqQ=w2400" width="200" height="80">
 <br>
 If you are interested in philosophy, this can be a great introduction book.
 The book helps reader to understand the fundamentals of philosophy through jokes.
+Readers learn while laughing.
 It was a pure joy to read this book.
+Warning: If you do not want to disturb others with your laughing, do not read this book in a quite library :)
 <br>
 <a href="https://en.wikipedia.org/wiki/Memed,_My_Hawk">4.
 Memed, My Hawk </a>
 <br>